 Of course, retaining the counsel of an experienced Dover child support modification attorney when navigating the complex legal waters surrounding any of these processes can be extremely beneficial for a parent’s understanding of their situation, options, and best next steps moving forward.

-How Will I Be Notified of Child Support Termination in Morris County?
+How Will I Be Notified of Child Support Termination?

 Regardless of the reasons for your child support termination, you can expect a termination notice from the state of New Jersey before the date of termination.
 This notice will come in the mail and generally within six (6) months of the termination date.
 If you believe this termination notice has been sent in error or another date has been agreed upon, you may respond to the notice with your child support agreement or other supporting documentation.